-If you lose consciousness, or have severe pain in your abdomen and any of these other symptoms, you must seek urgent medical attention.
+If you have severe pain in your abdomen and any of these other symptoms, you must seek urgent medical attention.

 Your treatment for an abdominal aortic aneurysm will depend on your symptoms and the size of your aneurysm.

 Your doctor will advise you to have elective (planned) surgery if your aneurysm grows to 5.5cm.
 You may also need surgery if your aneurysm is causing symptoms, because this can mean it’s growing fast.

 You will need to have emergency surgery if your aneurysm ruptures as this is a serious medical emergency.

-There are three main surgical options for an abdominal aortic aneurysm.
+There are two main types of operation for an abdominal aortic aneurysm.

-In open surgery for an abdominal aortic aneurysm, your surgeon will open your abdomen to gain access to your aorta.
-He or she will insert a graft into the weak area of your aorta.
-The graft is likely to be a synthetic graft.
-A synthetic graft is made out of an elastic material.
-Blood will flow through the graft inside your aorta instead of going through the aneurysm and this will prevent the aneurysm getting bigger.
+Open surgery for an abdominal aortic aneurysm, involves your surgeon opening your abdomen to reach your aorta.
+They will insert a graft into the weak area of your aorta.
+The graft is likely to be a synthetic graft made out of an elastic material.
+Blood will flow through the graft inside your aorta instead of going through the aneurysm, which will prevent the aneurysm getting bigger.

 Endovascular stent graft replacement

-In endovascular aneurysm repair (EVAR) involves your surgeon feeding a tube through an artery in your groin and up through your aorta to the area of the aneurysm.
+Endovascular aneurysm repair (EVAR) involves your surgeon feeding a tube through an artery in your groin and through your aorta to the aneurysm.
+This is called a stent.
 Your surgeon will use X-ray images to guide the placement of the stent.
-The stent will be covered with synthetic graft material that will bond with the wall of your aorta and blood will flow through the stent instead of the weakened aneurysm.
-However, stents aren't suitable for everyone, it depends on the location of the aneurysm and other factors.
+The stent will be covered with synthetic graft material that will bond with the wall of your aorta.
+Blood will then flow through the stent instead of the weakened aneurysm.
+However, stents aren't suitable for everyone.
+It will depend on the location of the aneurysm and other factors.
 Ask your surgeon for more information.

-Abdominal aortic aneurysms develop when the wall of your aorta weakens, which causes it to bulge or dilate.
-The exact reasons why your aorta weakens aren't fully understood at present and are often due to a variety of factors.
+Abdominal aortic aneurysms develop when the wall of your aorta weakens, causing it to bulge or dilate.
+Doctors don’t know exactly why some people’s aorta weakens.
+However, it’s probably due to a variety of factors.